amirinisrael/amirinisrael.github.io/README.md

 -	maintain the plane
 -	compensate for spring-back

 It is a good idea to bend over a flat surface.
-That way, the results will be flat if you maintain a constant distance from the flat surface.
+That way, the results will be flat if you maintain a constant distance from that surface.

 To make a bend, position the bender so that the bend starts at the first mark.
 Most hand benders are marked so that you know where the bend starts.
 So align the start mark on tube with 0⁰ on the bender.
 Then bend a little beyond 90 degrees and watch the spring-back.
 If necessary, repeat until the end mark on the tube aligns with the 90⁰ mark on the bender after spring-back.